 Self-assessment is an ongoing process that requires being connected to your inner voice.
 These days, many people appear so plugged into the world through their devices and social media that they’re not connected to themselves.
 And that is no way to help make better decisions.
 Self-assessment means being your own counselor, developing your own views and cultivating the ability to look closely at where you are so you can think through your problems.

 Use the following action steps to effectively assess yourself.

-You must develop confidence to take actions that will advance you and your business or career.
+You must develop the confidence to take action that will advance you and your business or career.

 2. Talk it out.

 You need to surround yourself with trusted friends and mentors who will be honest with you about your performance and what areas need improvement.
 Listen to them.
 Listen to yourself.